santiagoziel/timeMAnagement/README.md

-# Tima Management Web app
+# Time Management Web app

 Simple and agresive time managemnt app, made for my personal use - in development